 Since April 2024, when President Biden signed the “TikTok Ban” bill into law, critics and creators alike have wondered what a true ban will mean for the app.
-The law requires TikTok’s parent company ByteDance to divest from TikTok by January 19, 2025, or face a ban in the United States.
+The Supreme Court has upheld the law requiring TikTok’s parent company ByteDance to divest from TikTok by January 19, 2025 and TikTok did indeed go dark in the US for 14 hours–but President Donald Trump has already signed an executive order putting a temporary pause on enforcement.

-While the outcome is still uncertain, marketers need to start preparing now for what a ban will look like for their strategy and make contingency plans for what to do if this powerful social media platform isn’t available by the end of the month.
+While TikTok is still around in the US for now, the final outcome of the ban is still uncertain.
+Marketers need to be prepared for what a full ban will look like for their strategy and make contingency plans for what to do if this powerful social media platform isn’t available in the long term.

-As the situation continues to develop in real time, we’re breaking down everything you need to know about why the ban exists, what will happen to the app if it’s banned in the US, and what it all means for advertisers.
+As the situation continues to develop in real time, we’re breaking down everything you need to know about why the ban exists, what will happen to the app, and what it all means for advertisers.

 Where the ban stands with lawmakers right now